Boeing RC-1: Great Plains

 Using this many landing gear on a swept wing would produce considerable problems when the aircraft tried to turn on the ground.
 It was possible to use steerable landing gear legs for this, but only at the cost of added complexity.
 An easier solution was to simply use a straight wing so the landing gear were in a line.
-However, this would limit the design to slower speeds below about Mach 0.7 (see wave drag).
-This was perfectly acceptable for short-haul role, where the cruise times were so short that added speed would have little actual effect on round-trip times.
-By limiting themselves to speeds not much greater than propeller transports, the engineers were free to select a wing designed solely for low-speed high-lift performance.
+However, this would limit the design to slower speeds below about Mach 0.7 (at which point wave drag becomes increasingly severe).
+This was perfectly acceptable for a short-haul role, where the cruise times were so short that added speed would have little actual effect on round-trip times.
+By limiting themselves to speeds not much greater than propeller transports, the engineers were free to select a wing designed solely for low-speed, high-lift performance.
 The result looked much more like the wing from a 1930s airliner than a modern jet aircraft.

 A final consideration, especially for the Great Plains Project, was the use of methane for fuel instead of jet fuel.
 Due to aerodynamic control considerations, the fuselage of the RC-1 had to be very large, yet carried almost nothing.
 This left enormous room for fuel tankage, and the use of methane, hydrogen, or other lightweight fuels was a natural consideration.
 As the Canadian group was also interested in using the RC-1 to haul liquified natural gas, using this as the fuel for the aircraft (natural gas is mostly methane) was an obvious choice.
 Methane burns much cleaner than jet fuel, and would greatly extend the engine life while also reducing the need for maintenance.
-It would also eliminate the need to fly fuel to the northern sites, they could simply generate their fuel in-place.
+It would also eliminate the need to fly fuel to the northern sites; they could simply generate their fuel in-place.